ttreeagency/JsonApi/Documentation/fetching/pagination.md

 ## Page Pagination

 The page-based strategy provided by this package is called the *standard strategy*.
-To use this for Eloquent models, you use constructor injection on your `Adapter` class.
+To use this for Doctrine models, you use constructor injection on your `Adapter` class.
 For example:

 ```php